 Immediately pour the sherbet base into the ice cream maker and churn according to the manufacturer's instructions until semi-firm, about 20 to 30 minutes (photo 6).

-Check for taste after 10 and 20 minutes, adjusting with lemon juice or simple syrup in one tablespoon increments.
+Check the sherbet for taste after 10 and 20 minute intervals, adjusting with lemon juice or simple syrup in one tablespoon increments.
 Cold deadens flavor, so make the base sweeter or tarter than you think it should be.

-But not to fear, after about 2 to 4 hours, the lemon sherbet will be hard enough to scoop, but not overly so (photo 7).
+Freeze for 2 to 4 hours to allow the ice cream to firm up, a process called ripening.
+The lemon sherbet will be hard enough to scoop, but not overly so

 Storage instructions